LeSyefGit/TinycheckLight/README.md

 ### Meet the frontend

-The frontend - which can be accessed from `http://tinycheck.local` - is a kind of tunnel which help the user throughout the process of network capture and reporting.
+The frontend - which can be accessed from `http://tinycheck.local` or `http://127.0.0.1` if you are running it locally - is a kind of tunnel which help the user throughout the process of network capture and reporting.
 It allows the user to setup a Wi-Fi connection to an existing Wi-Fi network, create an ephemeral Wi-Fi network, capture the communications and show a report to the user... in less than one minute, 5 clicks and without any technical knowledge.

 ![Frontend](/assets/frontend.png)

 ### Meet the backend

-Once installed, you can connect yourself to the TinyCheck backend by browsing the URL `https://tinycheck.local` and accepting the SSL self-signed certificate.
+Once installed, you can connect yourself to the TinyCheck backend by browsing the URL `https://tinycheck.local` or if you are running it locallyand accepting the SSL self-signed certificate.

 ![Backend](/assets/backend.png)